k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 #### 2.1.2 CommonDB ![](/articles/02_fabric_architecture/images/commonDBPic.gif)
-The CommonDB is an additional SQLite database schema used for storing reference tables common to all MicroDB.
+The CommonDB is an additional SQLite database schema used for storing [reference tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md) common to all MicroDB.
 For example, a table storing a list of objects to which all MicroDB schemas point to.
 In a distributed system, one copy of each reference table is stored on each node.
-Fabric handles their synchronization across nodes.
+Fabric handles their [synchronization](/articles/22_reference(commonDB)_tables/04_fabric_commonDB_sync.md) across nodes.

 The CommonDB is always made available for queries in every Fabric session.
 This enables writing JOIN clauses between Common tables and any MicroDB using one SQL query only.